learn-co-curriculum/dsc-git-practice/README.md

 ## Git Add

 Add your file.
-You can use `git add README.md` or `git add --all` (if there were multiple file you would add all of them)
+You can use `git add README.md` or `git add --all` (if there were multiple files, you would add all of them)

 ## Git Status